 Conclusion

-Choosing between a mountain bike and a hybrid bike should be a relatively straightforward decision.
+Choosing between a mountain bike and a hybrid bike should be relatively straightforward.
 Consider the terrain you’ll be riding on, your riding style, and your budget.

 I hope this article helps you make the right choice.
 Which bike type do you think is better for you and why?
 Let me know in the comments below.